sccn/sccn.github.io/tutorials/10_Group_analysis/study_creation.md

 ![Image:Studydesign.jpg](/assets/images/studydesign2.png)

 Now, in the bottom panel, click on the *Edit* button.
 The following GUI pops up.
 We can see that the *condition* independent variable is selected.
-We can also see that the two conditions are *non-synonym* and *synonym*.
+We can also see that the two conditions are *non-synonyms* and *synonyms*.

 ![Image:Studydesign.jpg](/assets/images/studydesign3.png)

 ### What to do after creating your STUDY

-We have already seen in this tutorial how to create a simple *STUDY* and plot the grand average ERP.
-This procedure bypass the standard *STUDY* pipeline, which consists of preprocessing the data and plotting it, as we describe in the [group analysis visualization tutorial](/tutorials/10_Group_analysis/study_data_visualization_tools.html).
+We have already seen in this tutorial how to create a simple *STUDY* and plot the grand average ERP using the <span style="color: brown">File → Create study → Simple ERP STUDY</span> menu item.
+This procedure bypass the standard *STUDY* pipeline, which consists of creating the *STUDY*, preprocessing the data, and plotting it, as we describe in the [group analysis visualization tutorial](/tutorials/10_Group_analysis/study_data_visualization_tools.html).

-If you are impatient, select the <span style="color: brown">Study → Precompute channel measures</span> menu item, click the *ERP* checkbox, and press *Ok*.
+If you are impatient, select the <span style="color: brown">Study → Precompute channel measures</span> menu item, click the *ERPs* checkbox, and press *Ok*.
 Then select the <span style="color: brown">Study → Plot channel measures</span> menu item and press the *Plot ERPs* pushbutton to plot the ERP for the first channel in the list.
 The following plot showing the grand-average ERP for each condition will pop up.

 ![875px](/assets/images/simplestudyplot.png)